 0 _

 Figure 5.11: Chromatin accessibility landscape at the qPCR differentially expressed FN1 gene in CD14+ monocytes.
-UCSC Genome Browser view illustrating the ATAC normalised read density (y-axis) in two DARs located at the promoter and downstream the 3’ UTR of the FN1 gene (x-axis) in CD14+ monocytes from SF and PB in three PsA patients.
-Both DARs were more accessible in SF when compared to PB.
+UCSC Genome Browser view illustrating the ATAC normalised read density (y-axis) in two DARs located at the promoter and downstream the 3’ UTR of the FN1 gene (x-axis) in CD14+ monocytes from synovial fluid and peripheral blood in three PsA patients.
+Both DARs were more accessible in synovial fluid when compared to PB.
 Tracks are colour- coded by tissue (SF=purple and PB=turquoise).
-The Epigenome Roadmap chromatin segmentation track for PB isolated CD14+ monocytes is also shown.
+The Epigenome Roadmap chromatin segmentation track for peripheral blood isolated CD14+ monocytes is also shown.
 All DARs were significant based on FDR<0.01 and FC>1.5.

 regulated and down-regulated genes showing abs mean FC>1.5 and pval<0.05 were used as input for the enrichment analysis.
-Interestingly, the modulated genes between SF and PB in CD14+ monocytes were enriched for chemokine, NOD-like signalling and TLR signalling pathways (Table 5.6).
+Interestingly, the modulated genes between synovial fluid and peripheral blood in CD14+ monocytes were enriched for chemokine, NOD-like signalling and TLR signalling pathways (Table 5.6).
 All three pathways are involved in the activation of cytokines and chemokines gene expression, leading to T cell recruitment and inflammatory response.

-The TLR signalling pathways enrichment involved the FN1 (previously mentioned) and SPP1, two of the top differentially expressed genes found in this pilot study (Table 5.6).
+The TLR signalling pathways enrichment involved FN1 (previously mentioned) and SPP1, two of the top differentially expressed genes found in this pilot study (Table 5.6).
 Together with FN1, SPP1 was highly up-regulated (mean FC>16) in the three cell types, showing the greatest FC in monocytes (Figure 5.10 a).
 Moreover, some of the genes driving enrichment, such as CCL5 and NFKB, were also shared across the three pathways of interest.
 Others genes, including TNF, IRF7 and MYD88, highlighted the cross-link between the NOD-like and the TLR signalling pathways.

-Accordingly, the enrichment of SF open DARs in CD14+ monocytes for

-the NFκB pathway is closely related to the enrichment for TLR and NOD-like signalling pathways at the transcriptomic level, since both pathways lead to the activation of the NFκB TF (Figure 5.8 a).

 The enrichment for the chemokine pathway in CD14+ monocytes (Table 5.6)

-included modulated genes highly up-regulated (mean FC>16) in SF compared to PB (e.g CCL18 and CCL2) for all three cell types (Figure 5.10) as well as genes only consistently modulated between SF and PB in CD14+ monocytes (e.g CCL28, Figure 5.9 green box).
+included genes highly up-regulated (mean FC>16) in synovial fluid compared to peripheral blood (e.g CCL18 and CCL2) for all three cell types (Figure 5.10) as well as genes only consistently modulated between synovial fluid and peripheral blood in CD14+ monocytes (e.g CCL28, Figure 5.9 green box).

-At the transcriptional level, significantly modulated genes between SF and PB in mCD4+ T cells were enriched for the IL-10 signalling pathway (Table 5.6), in lines with the enrichment for IL signalling of open chromatin in SF cells (Figure 5.8 b).